by Von Rowan

 (Author’s Note: With Purpose is an extended version of the essay Dying to Live.)

 I was not afraid to die, having already done it once.
 When I was twenty-six, I bled to death, the result of a miscarriage.
 There had been simply a painless drifting away as nurses frantically cut off my clothes and covered me with dripping towels, and a panicked voice—“Open your eyes, Yvonne!
 Wake up!… Open… your….”—faded to black.

 Some time later, I became aware of no longer being in my body, a literal sense of release—no longer a prisoner in the flesh, sentenced to hell on Earth.
 I had lived in a state of shock.
 Life stunned me with its injustices, its pain, its cruelties.
 Fate, like a malicious wind, buffeted me through a meaningless life, deprived of purpose.
-Often I stumbled through my days on automatic pilot, while inside I huddled in a fetal position in a deep, dark corner collecting mental and emotional dust; and the ghost of Poe’s raven drove me ever deeper with his whispers, “Never good enough.
+Often I stumbled through my days on automatic pilot, while inside I huddled in a fetal position in a deep, dark corner collecting mental and emotional dust; and the ghost of Poe’s raven drove me ever deeper, taunting me with his whispers, “Never good enough.
 Never good enough.”
 I wondered if we would still mourn for our dead if we knew death was the end of a prison sentence—and suicide an attempt to escape.

 Suddenly, I had been set free.